kleinschmidt/nspvowels/notes.md

         * about 30 voiced, 50 voiceless per place per talker (range: 5-150).
 * Model
     * Model each category as a Bi- or uni-variate normal distribution (for vowels and stops, respectively)
-    * Use sample mean and covariance for all tokens from category at the relevant grouping level
+    * Use maximum likelihood estimate (sample mean and covariance) based on all tokens from category at the relevant grouping level.
     * Grouping levels:
         * Marginal (all tokens)
         * Sex (male/female)